jojasadventure/dipole-classifiers/README.md

 #### Which concepts map cleanly to a linear vector?

 Some stable vectors identified from experiments below.
-Most of these were trained on 20 synthetic sentence pairs without custom few-shot examples.
+Most of these were trained on 20 synthetic sentence pairs without custom few-shot examples:
-Here's the cleaned up table without the use case column:

 | Dimension | Pole A | Pole B | Synthetic Acc. |
 | :--- | :--- | :--- | :---: |